SuperHackio/GalaxyLevelEngine/SetupGuide.md

 - !!
 Set the MarioNo to 0 !!
 - !!
 Set the **GameState** field to 2 (Custom field, hash is **0xB2754F9F**)

-With the initial sequence value set, you should be able to load your game and successfully load the hubworld
+With the initial sequence value set, you should be able to load your game and successfully load the hubworld.
+From here, what you do is up to you!